-The full form of LAB is Local Area Bank.
-Local Area Banks (LAB) can be defined as banks that were set up by the Government of India solely with the purpose of enabling the local institutions to pool and mobilize the rural savings and ensuring that these savings are made available for investment concerning needs, or in other words, these banks help in bridging the existing gaps with respect to the credit availability and thus, strengthening the credit mechanism in the local areas (rural as well as semi-urban areas).
+The full form of LAB is Local Area Bank, which is set up by the Government of India solely to enable the local institutions to pool and mobilize rural savings and ensure that these savings are made available for investment concerning needs.
+These banks help bridge the existing gaps concerning credit availability.

-The features of a local area bank are provided and discussed as follows-
+The features of a Local Area Bank are as follows:

-- A LAB is licensed under the BRA or Banking Regulation Act, 1949.
-This means that the LAB will have to operate as per the Banking Regulation Act, 1949.
+- A LAB licensed under the BRA or Banking Regulation Act, 1949.
+It means the LAB will have to operate per the Banking Regulation Act 1949.

-- A LAB is currently one and only type of Non-scheduled bank in India.
+- A LAB is currently the only type of non-scheduled bank in India.

-- Each LAB is granted with permission to open a branch in a single urban center in each district and remaining branches to be opened in rural and semi-urban centers.
+- Each LAB granted permission to open a branch in a single urban center in each district.
+The remaining branches are open in rural and semi-urban centers.

-- Local area bank is set up as a private limited entity under the private sector in order to respond to the credit as well as other financial needs and requirements of the locals and that too in a competitive form.
+- Local Area Bank is set up as a private limited entity under the private sector to respond to the local’s credit and other financial needs and requirements, and that too in a competitive form.